Rix-code/dpsproject/README.md

 VelocityBank by Rix :D
-A flash-made project using React.js and Python[FlashAPI]
+A flash-made project using React.js and Python[FastAPI]